cryptomator/docs/source/desktop/accessing-vaults.rst

 Locking a vault
 ---------------

-To lock a vault simply click ``Lock`` and the virtual drive will disappear or render empty.
+To lock a vault, simply click ``Lock`` and the virtual drive will disappear or render empty.
 Your files remain encrypted at the vault's location.

 .. image:: ../img/desktop/vault-detail-locked.png
     :alt: Cryptomator window showing an locked vault